Students will find that there are many cultural, social, and educational events to attend and many activities in which they may participate.

 There are approximately 140 clubs and organizations at the University of St. Thomas.
 Clubs and organizations are available in a range of interests, including academics, sports, honors and service.
 Choosing to be involved is a great way to develop and build relationships with your peers and the university community.
 Most importantly, getting involved at St. Thomas is an excellent way to enhance social, interpersonal, problem solving, leadership and other important skills.

-The Undergraduate Student Government and the Office of Campus Life oversee all student organization recognition and funding processes.
+The Undergraduate Student Government and the Department of Campus Life oversee all student organization recognition and funding processes.
 Some of these clubs are organized around the career objectives of their members or according to their major field of interest; others are organized according to common interests.
 Some professional, service, and social fraternities have chapters on campus.

 A description of all the clubs, organizations, and other types of involvement on campus is available online.
 An Activities Fair is held at the beginning of each semester to allow interested students to learn more about the clubs.